Application Guidelines

 TRACK 1: Unaccompanied Bach (at least 5 minutes).
 Choose ONE or more complete movements of unaccompanied Bach appropriate to your instrument.
 Violists are welcome to choose from either the cello Suites or the violin Sonatas and Partitas.
 If you wish, you may submit movements from more than one work; be sure that this is clear when you submit the recording.

-TRACK 2: Concerto ONE substantial movement of any Classical, Romantic, or major 20th-21st century concerto for your instrument with piano accompaniment only.
+TRACK 2: ONE substantial movement of any Classical, Romantic, or major 20th-21st century concerto for your instrument with piano accompaniment only (10-15 minutes).
 Submissions of concertos with orchestral accompaniment will be disqualified.
+Please note that if the movement you have chosen to submit is extremely short, you are welcome to submit an additional movement(s) from the concerto in order to substantially show your playing (i.e. for the Elgar Cello Concerto, you may submit the first and second movements together).

-TRACK 3: 20th-21st Century selection (approximately 10 minutes).
+TRACK 3: 20th-21st Century selection (10 minutes).
 This requirement is intended to demonstrate to the Jury how you handle the challenges presented by music of your own time, in a modern compositional language.
 Compositions by Debussy, Ravel, Ysaÿe, and Kreisler are specifically excluded and may not be used to fulfill this requirement.
 Additionally, works such as Franz Waxman’s Carmen Fantasie and the Sibelius Violin Concerto, while technically written after the beginning of the 20th century, do not meet the spirit of this requirement and are not acceptable.

 Do not include: